Vice Principal Career Guide

 Vice principals must have skills that include:

-- Passion for education: Vice principals create the curriculum for students and play a key part in their education
+- A passion for education.
+Vice principals create the curriculm for students and play a key part in their education.

-- Organization skills: Vice principals are in charge of multiple activities, meetings, and policies and they need to stay organized
+- Organizational skills.
+Vice principals are in charge of multiple activities, meetings, and policies, and they need to stay organized.

 Vice principals serve in a variety of capacities and are expected to handle tasks as they arise.
 Schools have ever-changing curriculums, new staff, emergencies, and other problems that arise.
 Vice principals need to be able to analyze and process information quickly to arrive at timely solutions.